 R: Ever, Cory Tippin Make Up, 2018: 10 x 14 archival pigment print / dibond mounting

-This is the third exhibition of Chetrit’s work we’ve helped produce for Sies + Höke.
+This is the forth exhibition of Chetrit’s work we’ve helped produce for Sies + Höke.
 We’ve been working with Talia since 2009.

 For more on our projects with Talia click here